mozilla/releases-comm-central/taskcluster/docs/parameters.md

 These parameters correspond to the repository and revision of the comm-central repository to checkout.
-All parameters are required except for comm_base_ref, which may sometimes be set to `None`; when this happens, it will be defaulted to the repository's default branch.
+All parameters are required except for comm_base_ref, which may sometimes be set to `None` (when this happens, it will be defaulted to the repository's default branch), and comm_head_git_repository / comm_head_git_rev, which are only set when the git commit is recorded in the Mercurial changeset.

 `comm_base_repository`